BBVA/docker-hdfs-alluxio-spark/README.md

 ## Example
-From this folder, run the following commands to create the wordcount job example using spark-submitter in a local minishift.
+From this folder, run the following commands to create the word-count job example using spark-submitter in a local minishift.

 First export the following environment variables
 ```sh